 9. Do I need to apply for a Finnish residence permit?

-If you come from non-EU countries, you need to apply for a one-year Finnish residence permit as most of the MSc EF studies during the first year will be in Joensuu.
+If you come from non-EU countries, you need to apply for a Finnish residence permit as most of the MSc EF studies during the first year will be in Joensuu.
 Information on residence permits in Finland can be found on the web pages of the Finnish Immigration Service.
-The residence permit for the second academic year can be obtained later during the first spring as soon as you know your second year host university.
+The residence permit for the second academic year can be obtained later during the first spring or at the beginning of the second year as soon as you know your second year host university.
 The MSc European Forestry secretariat and the local country coordinators will be there to advise you.10.
 How do I register as a present student at the University of Eastern Finland?

 Together with your admission letter you will receive instructions how and when you are able to register.
 General information about the registration and practical issues related to studies at UEF can be found on the web pages of Student and Learning Services.
 Please also read carefully the Practical Guide for International Students.